 Geolocation & Navigation

-When building an app like Uber, Geolocation is a very important technology needed in the build.
-An effective taxi booking app will need effective navigation and mapping technologies embedded in its apps.
+Geolocation is a very important technology needed for this type of build.
+An effective taxi booking app will need high-performing navigation and mapping technologies embedded in its apps.

-These technologies will allow these apps to locate drivers and passengers, and provide routes to pickups and end destinations.
+These technologies will allow these apps to locate drivers and passengers and provide pickup and destination routes.

 The following is the estimated cost and time for a U.S. developer to implement this type of feature:

 In the development phase of your app, this is where you will be allocating most of your budget to.
-We will go into your developer options in more detail shortly, but in the meantime here is the potential cost for a U.S. developer to create a UX/UI for your taxi app.
+We'll go into your developer options in more detail shortly, but in the meantime, here's the potential cost for a U.S. developer to create a UX/UI for your taxi app:

 More popular than the previous, your payment option is a feature of significant importance for your taxi app.
 To accommodate payment inquiries, Uber has a price estimator feature.

-There is no shortage of payment features to choose from here.
-Uber uses Braintree for this functionality but other options include Stripe, Paypal, etc.
+There is plenty of payment features to choose from here.
+Uber uses Braintree for this functionality, but other options include Stripe, Paypal, etc.

-Here is the potential breakdown of what a U.S. app developer would cost to build this type of feature.
+Here is the potential breakdown of a U.S. app developer's cost to build this feature:

-So, there are two main options here which depend on your unique circumstances, mainly resources, budget, and time.
+So, the two main options here depend on your unique circumstances: resources, budget, and time.
 These main options are hiring a developer or going down the staff augmentation route.
 Let’s take a look at each.

 IT Staff Augmentation

-If you have some tech resources but need expert guidance, IT staff Augmentation is a good fit.
+IT staff Augmentation is a good fit if you have some tech resources but need expert guidance.
 There are many benefits associated with IT staff augmentation, mainly that it’s cheaper than hiring an app developer.
-Another benefit is avoiding the hiring process and training any new personnel.
+Another advantage is avoiding the hiring process and training any new personnel.

 As well as being cost-effective, it can save time and prevent unnecessary setbacks.
-With IT staff augmentation, you get highly trained developers who are ready and qualified to help you build an app.
-See how companies are using IT staff augmentation to lower costs when building apps like Uber.
+With IT staff augmentation, you get highly trained developers ready and qualified to help you build an app.
+See how companies use IT staff augmentation to lower costs for app development.

 Hiring an App Development Agency

 If you are non-tech-oriented, hiring a developer may be the best option to help you build an app.
-It can take some time and research to find the right app developer, but there are benefits if you put in the research and get it right.
+Finding the right app developer can take some time and research, but there are benefits if you put in the research and get it right.

 This part of the process will eat into your budget with the development of apps ranging from $80k to $250k.
-While there are more cost-effective nearshore options available, the following table provides a breakdown of the price for the three top app developer cities in the U.S.
+While there are more cost-effective nearshore options available, the following table provides a breakdown of the price for the three top app developer cities in the United States:

-Once you know who is going to build you an app, you will need to work with them to develop your own business strategy.
+Once you know who will build you an app, you must work with them to develop your business strategy.
 The Uber business model is an effective template to mirror for your taxi app development.
 This is a highly important part of the process as it can set you up for future success or failure.

 When building an app like Uber, it’s important to have a clear and concise revenue model embedded in your app before development.
 A successful pricing model could make all the difference and help your app stand out from the competition.
 See how Google’s pricing model operates.

-One of the cost-effective practices Uber incorporates is it does not provide drivers with cars i.e only drivers with personal vehicles can drive for the company.
+One cost-effective practice Uber incorporates is that it does not provide drivers with cars, i.e., only drivers with personal vehicles can drive for the company.
 Also, Uber uses the following price estimator to determine its rider prices.

 When building an Uber-like app, keeping an eye on your competitors is a vital ongoing process.
-As Uber continues to add niches and industries to its portfolio, so too is the competition.
-Even for an industry leader, Uber had a rough 2019 due to its stiff competition and reportedly lost up to $5 billion by the end of the year.
+As Uber continues adding niches and industries to its portfolio, so is the competition.
+Even for an industry leader, Uber had a rough 2019 due to its stiff competition and reportedly lost up to $5 billion at the end of the year.
 It has also suffered substantial losses as a result of the COVID-19 pandemic.

 Competitors such as Lyft, OLA, Curb, Grab, and Postmates, to name a few, are hot on their heels and developing innovative features of their own.
-There are also more traditional transportation areas stroking their interests such as car rentals, buses, and bikes.
-A good example of this would be Lyft incorporating New York City’s Citibike into their service.
+There are also more traditional transportation areas stroking their interests, such as car rentals, buses, and bikes.
+A good example would be Lyft incorporating New York City’s Citibike into their service.